-This Act applies to the professions referred to in sections 17 and 61(1).
+This Act applies to the professions mentioned in section 17(1) and 64(1).

-Part II - ESTABLISHMENT, OBJECTS, FUNCTIONS AND POWERS OF SOCIAL WORK AND PSYCHOLOGY COUNCIL OF NAMIBIA
+Part II - ESTABLISHMENT, OBJECTS, FUNCTIONS AND POWERS OF NURSING COUNCIL OF NAMIBIA

-3. Establishment of Social Work and Psychology Council of Namibia
+3. Establishment of Nursing Council of Namibia

-- (1) There is hereby established a Council to be known as the Social Work and Psychology Council of Namibia. - (2) The Council is a juristic person which is capable, in its own name, of suing and being sued and, subject to the provisions of this Act, of performing all such acts as a juristic person may perform lawfully.
+- (1) There is established a Council to be known as the Nursing Council of Namibia. - (2) The Council is a juristic person which is capable, in its own name, of suing and of being sued and, subject to the provisions of this Act, of performing all such acts as a juristic person may perform lawfully.

-4. Succession from former Boards to Council
+4. Succession from former Nursing Board to Council

-- (1) The Council is for all purposes the successor to the former Social and Social Auxiliary Workers' Board and the former Clinical Psychology Board. - (2) All assets, rights, obligations and liabilities which immediately before the commencement date vested in, or had been incurred by, any of the former Boards referred to in subsection (1), pass to the Council on that date. - (3) A certificate issued by the registrar under his or her signature in which it is stated that any immovable property or mortgage bond or servitude or other real right or lease, or any other asset or right or liability, described or referred to in such certificate, has passed from the former Board concerned to the Council in terms of subsection (2), will be sufficient proof that the asset, right or liability so described or referred to in such certificate vests in the Council.
+- (1) The Council is for all purposes the successor to the former Nursing Board. - (2) All assets, rights, obligations and liabilities which immediately before the commencement date vested in or had been incurred by, the former Nursing Board pass to the Council on that date. - (3) A certificate issued by the registrar under his or her signature in which it is stated that any immovable property or mortgage bond or servitude or other real right or lease, or any other asset or right or liability, described or referred to in such certificate, has passed from the Board to the Council in terms of subsection (2), will be sufficient proof that the asset, right or liability so described or referred to in such certificate vests in the Council. - (4) Upon the submission of a certificate referred to in subsection (3) and of the relevant title deeds, certificates or other documents to the Registrar of Deeds appointed in terms of section 2 of the Deeds Registry Act, 1937 (Act No. 47 of 1937), or to any other person in charge of any other office where a register or roll or record relating to the ownership of, or entitlement to, an asset or right or liability described in such certificate is being kept, that Registrar or that other person, as the case may be, must make such entries or endorsements into or onto, or in or on, any relevant register, title deed, certificate or other document in his or her office, or submitted to him or her, as may be necessary to effect the transfer contemplated in that subsection into the name of the Council. - (5) Notwithstanding any other law, no stamp duties, transfer duty, value added tax, or any other duty, tax or levy, or any registration fees, payable in terms of any law relating to the acquisition or transfer of assets or rights or liabilities, will be payable in respect of any entry or endorsement made in terms of subsection (4), or the transfer of any asset, right or liability in terms of or pursuant to subsection (2).

-- (4) Upon the submission of a certificate referred to in subsection (3) and of the relevant title deeds, certificates or other documents to the Registrar of Deeds appointed in terms of section 2 of the Deeds Registry Act, 1937 (Act No. 47 of 1937), or to any other person in charge of any other office where a register or record relating to the ownership of, or entitlement to, an asset or right or liability described in such certificate is being kept, that Registrar or that other person, as the case may be, must make such entries or endorsements into or onto, or in or on, any relevant register, title deed, certificate or other document in his or her office, or submitted to him or her, as may be necessary to effect the transfer contemplated in that subsection into the name of the Council. - (5) Notwithstanding any other law, no stamp duties, transfer duty, value added tax, or any other duty, tax or levy, or any registration fees, payable in terms of any law relating to the acquisition or transfer of assets or rights or liabilities, will be payable in respect of any entry or endorsement made in terms of subsection (4), or the transfer of any asset, right or liability in terms of or pursuant to subsection (2). - (6) Upon the submission of a certificate referred to in subsection (3) to the banking institution or other institution or establishment at which a former Board referred to in subsection (1) conducted or operated any banking account or savings account, or held any investment or other asset, such banking institution or other institution or establishment must transfer such banking account or savings account or investment or asset, as the case may be, into the name of the Council. - (7) Any proceeding or cause of action pending or existing immediately before the commencement date, which had been commenced by or against the former Board concerned, may be continued or enforced by or against the Council as if the repealed Act had not been repealed.
+- (6) Upon the submission of a certificate referred to in subsection (3) to the banking institution or other institution or establishment at which a Board referred to in subsection (1) conducted or operated any banking account or savings account, or held any investment or other asset, such banking institution or other institution or establishment must transfer such banking account or savings account or investment or asset, as the case may be, into the name of the Council. - (7) Any proceeding or cause of action pending or existing immediately before the commencement date, which had been commenced by or against the former Nursing Board, may be continued or enforced by or against the Council as if the repealed Act had not been repealed.